ademalagoz/Favorite_Languge/README.md

 - Used React Hooks useState to store data and props for transferring.
 - Finally, get the favourite language and more details.
 - Also we get and showed the avatar, total repository and Github link of that user.
-  -We wrote a test for any error.
-Tested in different stories with using Testing-library/react and Jest ```
+- We wrote a test for any error.
+Tested in different stories with using Testing-library/react and Jest.
+- Pushed to Github and Deploy on Netlify.(https://favoritelang.netlify.app/)

 # **Extra**